CIBA Members' Community Engagement

 The Meylors operate Cherry Glen Learning Farm dedicated to providing education related to conservation, soil and water quality and sustainable agriculture.
 The 10-acre working farm has community gardens, a bee yard and building used for hands-on classes, demonstrations and other community events.
 Among the farm’s many partners are the Polk County Soil and Water Conservation District that has set up a watershed mitigation demonstration at the farm.

-Beyer also is a volunteer legislative representative for the Iowa Honey Producers Association.
+Beyer is a volunteer legislative representative for the Iowa Honey Producers Association.
 He works with paid lobbyists to promote and protect honeybees in Iowa and has organized Iowa Honey Bee Day promotion at the Iowa State Capitol.

 When you visit the Iowa Arboretum in the Des Moines River valley near Luther, look for the beehives.
-There are four of them, located in a out-of-the-way spot in the 160-acre park.
+There are two of them, located in a out-of-the-way spot in the 160-acre park.
 If you’re lucky you might see Linn Wilbur tending the apiary.
 He placed the hives there in 2018 to be used for education.
 He donates honey from the hives, which the arboretum sells in its gift shop.

 See a picture of Linn with Jamie Beyer at Iowa Honey Bee Day above!
+Picture to the left is courtesy of Iowa Arboretum & Gardens, Madrid, Iowa.